o1-labs/proof-systems/book/src/specs/kimchi.md

 23. Sample $\zeta'$ with the Fq-Sponge.
 24. Derive $\zeta$ from $\zeta'$ using the endomorphism (TODO: specify)
 25. If lookup is used, evaluate the following polynomials at $\zeta$ and $\zeta \omega$:
+    - the aggregation polynomial
+    - the sorted polynomials
 26. Chunk evaluate the following polynomials at both $\zeta$ and $\zeta \omega$:
     * $s_i$
     * $w_i$